drdreo/poker-client/README.md

 ```

 ## Running the server
-Run these commands inside the `root` folder
+Run these commands inside the `server` folder

 ```bash
 # development